Frijol/onboarding/README.md

 ## What can we draw from?

 * Onboarding is a process of teaching and learning.
 It's a very specific subject, but general teaching principles can be applied
-* Code as craft: mentorship/apprenticeship type scenarios seem like a good fit beause (a) code reviews/pull requests explicitly encourage this type of interaction and (b) code projects tend to be byzantine messes of files, so it really really helps to have someone show you around/help you find stuff when you're new/explain why it's structured in that way, if possible
+* Code as craft: mentorship/apprenticeship type scenarios seem like a good fit because (a) code reviews/pull requests explicitly encourage this type of interaction and (b) code projects tend to be byzantine messes of files, so it really really helps to have someone show you around/help you find stuff when you're new/explain why it's structured in that way, if possible
 * Interactive learning: because most projects have many open issues, there is likely some project that a newcomer can be assigned to in order to get familiar with the project (but they will likely need help navigating the project)

 ## Examples/application

 ### Finding issues to work on
 * yourfirstPR and similar labels/movements help people find the more-accessible first issues to tackle within a given project
+* [Servo Starters](https://starters.servo.org/) has a nice getting-started page based around issue-finding
 * [Node Todo](http://nodetodo.org/) is a guide to help people make first contributions to Node core
 * Node and other projects have not just a "beginner friendly" label but also a "mentor available" label.
 "Beginner friendly" should typically mean that the issue is well-defined and gives enough supporting information that someone brand new to the project should know where to start looking.
 Node elevates "beginner friendly" issues that are still untackled after a few weeks to "mentor available"– assumption is that if you flag an issue "mentor available", you become the mentor